 Before joining Baum Hedlund, Fran was instrumental in the settlement of over four hundred claims by hemophiliacs for AIDS infection from contaminated blood products.
 At Baum Hedlund she has worked to eliminate laws protecting tobacco companies from lawsuits by successfully urging the California Supreme Court to reject the notion that smokers are presumed to know that smoking is addictive and that smoking causes health hazards.
 This has cleared the way for long-time smokers to file claims for injuries which may have occurred decades after a smoker first became addicted to cigarettes.
 She has also successfully represented the families of antidepressant suicide victims in their cases against drug manufacturers.

 Fran has participated in numerous writing and trial-skills seminars.
-She is a certified suicide-prevention counselor and hospice volunteer and has created a workshop for people who are living with and managing grief.
+She is a certified suicide-prevention counselor and hospice volunteer and has created a workshop for people who are adjusting to grief, loss and aging issues.

-She recently traveled to India where she studied global ethics and sociology and partnered with Tibetan refugees in a cultural exchange program.
-In an effort to be more attuned to her clients’ needs and provide more empathetic and comprehensive service, she is currently pursuing a master’s degree in counseling at Loyola University New Orleans.
-Fran also recently became a student member of the Louisiana Counseling Association and the American Group Psychotherapy Association.
+She has traveled to India where she studied global ethics and sociology and partnered with Tibetan refugees in a cultural exchange program.
+She created a dental program in Dharamsala known as Tibetan Smiles to provide low-cost dental care to the Tibetan community.
+In an effort to be more attuned to her clients’ needs and provide more empathetic and comprehensive service, obtained a dual master’s degree in pastoral studies and counseling from Loyola University New Orleans.

 In her spare time, Fran enjoys visiting art museums, reading historical novels, golfing, playing the piano, fishing, and walking her Welsh Corgi, Windsor.
-She facilitates a spirituality group for women in her community and sings in a gospel music folk group.
-She is an accomplished baker and loves to create new recipes.
-Fran has three grown children.
+She facilitates a spirituality group for women in her community, volunteers at the local retirement home and serves as a lay pastoral assistant.